Jamesits/dropWPBT/README.md

 ### Installation

-Put `DRIPSEnabler.efi` to a location where it will be executed before Windows starts.
+Put `dropWPBT.efi` to a location where it will be executed before Windows starts.
 If you are using rEFInd, put it under `ESP:\EFI\refind\drivers_x64`.
 You can also load it using UEFI shell's `startup.nsh`.

 Now reboot.